 As Dr. Carroll notes in passing, these facts have implications for Social Security.
 A surprising number of people who ought to know better get the connections wrong, as mentioned in earlier posts on this blog here and here.
 The first refers to statements from former Texas Governor (as well as past and likely future presidential candidate) Rick Perry, and not everyone will be surprised that Governor Perry got it wrong.
 But the second points out a similar misconception of the part of former Senator Alan Simpson (R-Wyoming), co-chairman of the Simpson-Bowles commission on deficit reduction.

-A final note on life expectancy that I've mentioned before but merits repeating: Life expectancy is a statistical concept that differs from the more general notion of a normal lifespan for people who don't die young from accident, disease, or violence, and unlike life expectancy, that has changed only a little over the course of history.
-Even the 90th Psalm, written 25 or 30 centuries ago, says, "The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away."
+A final note on life expectancy that I’ve mentioned before but merits repeating: Life expectancy is a statistical concept that differs from the more general notion of a “normal lifespan,” meaning how long people can expect to live if they don’t die young from accident, disease, or violence.
+Unlike life expectancy, the normal human lifespan has changed only a little over the course of history.
+Even the 90th Psalm, written 25 or 30 centuries ago, says, “The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away.”
 (Psalm 90:10 KJV).
-We're not talking here about the vast legendary lifespans in Genesis; the Psalmist was addressing the adults of his own day who viewed 70 or 80 as a typical lifespan.by
+We’re not talking here about the vast legendary lifespans in Genesis; the Psalmist was addressing the adults of his own day who viewed 70 or 80 as a typical lifespan.

 (Updated 2018 March 21 to clarify some wording in the last paragraph.)